eladhayun/react-redux-observables/README.md

 # react-redux-observables
-A starter project for React, Redux and RXJS (Redux-Observable) Deployable to Heroku, using this buildpack => https://elements.heroku.com/buildpacks/mars/create-react-app-buildpack
+A starter project for React, Redux and RxJS (Redux-Observable) Deployable to Heroku, using this buildpack => https://elements.heroku.com/buildpacks/mars/create-react-app-buildpack